PlutoSolutions/Abyss/README.md

 <div align="center">

-If the crack fails to load and rocket drm shits out some string errors then your java is shit
+If the crack fails to load and rocket drm shits out some string errors or crashes then your java is too new

-(download proper one from [here](https://java.com/en/download/))
+jdk1.8.0_141 works, download it from [here](https://mega.nz/file/fOoEAQBa#xowIZlFHlfhGLI-XlBGyvx2OkC856r3jaAOt3hewJkw)

 # [ issues ]